-An encrypted connection over a public network (like the internet) that provides secure access to a private network.
-A VPN can let you access a business network while travelling or hide browsing activity on public Wi-Fi to avoid the risk of your web traffic and data being intercepted.
+A VPN is an encrypted internet connection that provides secure access to a private network.
+A VPN lets users access a business network while travelling or hide browsing activity on public Wi-Fi.

-A virtual server that acts as a dedicated server, and is installed on a physical computer, but also has shared hosting facilities.
-A VPS can be less expensive than renting a dedicated server and can be easily scalable to grow with your business.
-But businesses with high traffic or heavy demands may prefer using a fully dedicated server.
+A VPS is installed on a physical computer, but also has shared hosting facilities.
+It can be less expensive than renting a dedicated server and can be easily scalable.
+This type of service may not suit businesses with high traffic or heavy demands.